-Induct shares some important findings from their last three years of studies and research projects from innovation practice.
-You will:
+Induct shares some important findings from their last three years of studies and research projects from innovation practice:

 Induct has been inspired by research from leading authorities and well as leading companies’ innovation practice through several years.
 Induct’s theoretical framework is very much inspired by professor Henry Chesbrough who is heading the Induct Academic Advisory Board, where his ideas are put into practice.